DataAnalyticsinStudentHands/DataMaps/README.md

 ## Testing in local development environment

 `MONGO_URL=mongodb://localhost:27017/DataMaps meteor`

+It is common to run the individual instances on different ports, e.g.:

+`MONGO_URL=mongodb://localhost:27017/DataMaps meteor -port 3001`

 For debugging with node inspector run `MONGO_URL=mongodb://localhost:27017/DataMaps meteor debug` and open the app in Chrome with the port listed once the app has started.